Skip to main content

 • The external controls for the lift are within 90cm - 110cm from the floor.

-• The colour contrast between the external lift controls and the control plate is poor.
+• The visual contrast between the external lift controls and the control plate is low.

 • The clear door width is 140cm (4ft 7in).